For more information on how to fill out a waiver, please see the instructional video for the process:

 - If the waiver is signed on behalf of a minor by a parent or guardian, the waiver must be kept until three years after the minor turns 18.
 It is critical that USF can locate waivers in the case of a legal claim against the university.

-Thank you for all that you are doing supporting our students, faculty, staff, visitors and volunteers and wishing you well in the new academic year.
+Thank you for all that you are doing supporting our students, faculty, staff, visitors and volunteers and wishing you well.